Gman-Superfly/AKIRA/observability/DUALITY_METHODS.md

 │                                                                         │
 │  SPATIAL DOMAIN:                                                        │
-│  Tells you WHERE things are.                                           │ │  Like looking at a photo — you see positions, edges, objects.          │ │                                                                         │
-│  FREQUENCY DOMAIN:                                                      │
+│  Tells you WHERE things are.                                           │ │  Like looking at a photo, you see positions, edges, objects.           │ │                                                                         │ │  FREQUENCY DOMAIN:                                                      │
-│  Tells you WHAT PATTERNS exist.                                        │ │  Like listening to music — you hear bass (low freq), treble (high).   │ │                                                                         │
-│  THE RELATIONSHIP:                                                      │
+│  Tells you WHAT PATTERNS exist.                                        │ │  Like listening to music, you hear bass (low freq), treble (high).    │ │                                                                         │ │  THE RELATIONSHIP:                                                      │
 │  • A sharp spike in space → spread across all frequencies             │